isaacarnault/R/README.md

 - This dataset was created using notepadqq.<br>
 - Data is sorted by company name, number of nodes, country name, server type, server version and position in the table.<br>
 - Save the code below in .csv and read it using RStudio before you invoke vizualisation functions.<br>
-- Data are provided by various sites.Some of them are listed in <b>Tips.md</b>
+- Data are provided by various sites.
+Some of them are listed in <b>Tips.md</b>

 ## Versioning

 I used no vesioning system for this gist.
 My repository's status is flagged as <b>active</b> because it has reached a stable, usable state.
-Original [gist](https://gist.github.com/aiPhD/16d757d8eff227ae624f1852fe1c8a91) related to this repository is pending as <b>concept</b>.
+Original [gist](https://gist.github.com/aiPhD/f4cdef7878e88ee2bed1254a2b5fbcb5) related to this repository is pending as <b>concept</b>.

 ## Author